 Lori’s Monday recap:

 Post-workout it was fresh juice time.
 I enjoyed about 16oz worth of juice.

 Followed by lots of lettuce with coconut oil and two whole eggs.

 My metabolism felt high yesterday as by the time it was ready for my next meal I was ready to EAT.
 Lunch was something that I could probably have at every lunch it is that good and super easy.
 Yep — nori wraps.

 Also had a side warm salad with zucchini and coconut oil.

-My nori wraps were filled with a little lettuce along with an avocado salmon sardine mash.
+My nori wraps were filled with a little lettuce along with an avocado, salmon, sardine mash.
 I took half avocado mashed it with half can salmon and half can sardines.
 Spread that over the nori and roll up.
 Super easy and tasty!
 I also enjoyed a cup of bone broth with lunch.

 Next up was practicing our vegan english muffins again.
 Thanks for everyone’s patience!
-Like mentioned above we made a few different versions of it and this one we feel is the best.
+Like we mentioned above we made a few different versions of it and this one we feel is the best.
 Though we did like them all.

-We wanted a muffin that had few ingredients, had a soft chew and texture, and toasted up nicely.
-Also we wanted it to be protein packed too so we used some protein powder as some of our ‘flour’.
+We wanted a muffin that had few ingredients, had a soft chew and texture and toasted up nicely.
+Also, we wanted it to be protein packed too so we used some protein powder as some of our ‘flour’.